aws/amazon-documentdb-jdbc-driver/src/markdown/setup/bi-tool-setup.md

 1. For the **Name:** field, enter **DocumentDB**
 1. For the **URL Format:** field, enter `jdbc:documentdb://<host>[:port]/<database>[?option=value[&option=value[...]]]`
 1. Click the **folder** button on the right.
-Navigate to the location of your downloaded Amazon DocumentDB JDBC driver JAR file.
+Navigate to the location of your downloaded Amazon DocumentDB by AWS JDBC driver JAR file.
 Select the file and click the **Open** button.
    ![DbVisualizer JDBC Jar file](dbvisualizer-driver-jar-file.png)
 1. Ensure the `software.amazon.documentdb.jdbc.DocumentDbDriver` is selected in the **Driver Class:** field.
 Your Driver Manager settings for **DocumentDB** should look like the following image.